 The Call for Activities is Live!

-The Deadline to submit activities is January 15th, 2024
+The Deadline to submit activities has been extended to February 1st, 2024

 In the spirit of the Forum’s theme, we invite a diversity of activity topics and formats that: